-In Côte d'Ivoire, Speak Up Africa partnered with Conscience et Vie (COVIE) and the National Federation of Health Organizations of Côte d'Ivoire (FENOSCI), an umbrella body uniting over 300 NGOs, foundations, and networks, to advance continental health policies nationally.
+In Côte d'Ivoire, Speak Up Africa partnered with Conscience et Vie (COVIE) and FENOSCI, an umbrella body uniting over 300 NGOs, foundations, and networks, to advance continental health policies nationally.
 This strategic, stakeholder-driven advocacy unlocked significant policy shifts with long-lasting impact.

-On February 14, Côte d'Ivoire became the 29th country to ratify the African Medicines Agency (AMA) Treaty - a milestone achieved through a targeted campaign that mobilized grassroots momentum and national commitment to improve access to safe, effective, and affordable medicines across Africa.
+On February 14, Côte d'Ivoire became the 29th country to ratify the African Medicines Agency (AMA) Treaty-a milestone achieved through a targeted campaign that mobilized grassroots momentum and national commitment to improve access to safe, effective, and affordable medicines across Africa.

-Charlène Kouadio, human rights and advocacy officer at COVIE, said:
+Charlène Kouadio, human rights and advocacy officer at COVIE. said: